Material unaccounted for: NPT

 The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) was signed in 1968 and became effective in 1970.
-It was signed by 191 parties, with the notable exceptions of India, Israel, North Korea, Pakistan, and South Sudan.
-The signatories all agree (with the exception of the five nuclear-weapons states) to report to the International Atomic Energy Authority (IAEA) all information on the amount of nuclear material held in their inventories, and by extension, to allow the IAEA to dispatch inspectors to confirm the authenticity of the report.
-Nuclear-weapons states are not subject to IAEA safeguards and instead regulate their own respective nuclear industries.
+It was signed by 191 parties, with the notable exceptions of India, Israel, North Korea and Pakistan.
+The signatories all agree to International Atomic Energy Agency (IAEA) Safeguards, which requires them to report to the IAEA all information on the amount of nuclear material held in their inventories, and by extension, to allow the IAEA to dispatch inspectors to confirm the authenticity of the report.
+Nuclear-weapons states, however, are not subject to IAEA safeguards and instead regulate their own respective nuclear industries.

 CPPNM

 The Convention on the Physical Protection of Nuclear Material (CPPNM) became effective in 1987.
 The United States Department of State write that "The CPPNM provides for certain levels of physical protection during international transport of nuclear material.
 It also establishes a general framework for cooperation among states in the protection, recovery, and return of stolen nuclear material.
 Further, the Convention lists certain serious offenses involving nuclear material which state parties are to make punishable and for which offenders shall be subject to a system of extradition or submission for prosecution."
 There are currently 157 signatories to the convention plus the European Atomic Energy Community.